 The Team

 My team is an agile team led by Tom Farrow.
 Along with my Line Manager, Shazad Azam, they have been extremely helpful in helping me get to grips with the day-to-day life and work ethic of a DevOps engineer.
 The team has daily morning standups in which we talk about what was achieved yesterday, what we plan to achieve in the coming day, and any blockers that might stand in our way.
 It’s also an opportunity to ask any questions or for advice.
-Tickets are assigned at the start of a sprint, and completed as quickly as possible, with as much communication as possible.
+Tickets are assigned on an ad hoc basis, and completed as quickly as possible, with as much communication as possible.
 I spent a lot of my time at the start of my placement shadowing Luis Castromil, another DevOps engineer, who moved on to giving me tickets to try myself.

+We work alongside various other teams with different organisational cultures.
+Our team of DevOps engineers runs very much on an ad hoc basis, picking up work as and when it needs to be done.
+This works well for us and enables us to be flexible and efficient in assigning work every morning and letting team members support projects to completion.
+Because of the ad hoc allocation of tickets, our backlog of tickets and technical debt is often managed inefficiently and needs to be addressed in occasional calls where we divvy up some backlog tasks.
+One of the teams we work with is the product team, who track tickets and changes closely using tools like Jira and Confluence, and work in regimented sprints.
+As a team they work efficiently with this level of governance, though because they work in sprints, if we need to change something we must wait for their next scheduled sprint, meaning some of our tasks can be delayed.
+K9, S2

 My Role

 My role is that of Apprentice DevOps Engineer in the Digital Shared Channels Experience (DSCE) at DWP.
-I’m in the Notifications team within this, however some projects I do affect multiple teams within the DSCE Directorate.
+I often work within the Notifications team, however some projects I do affect multiple teams within the DSCE Directorate.

 Tech Stack